How to evaluate the performance of a gaming PC?

 Optimize GPU performance

-• Driver Updates : GPU manufacturers regularly release driver updates that optimize performance and fix bugs.
+• Driver updates : GPU manufacturers regularly release driver updates that optimize performance and fix bugs.
 Make sure you always use the latest drivers for your graphics card.

 Expert tips and tricks